Content navigation:

 How to Comprehend Competitor Pricing Data?

 When determining the price for a product or service, businesses face three options: setting it below, at, or above the competition costs.
+So, how to find competitor pricing policy that would work best?

 Opting for above-the-competition pricing entails creating an environment justifying the premium, such as offering generous payment terms or additional features.
 In this scenario, the business competes on quality rather than price to justify charging a premium.